 Proposal 1

-In VVC WD 6 [1], if single_tile_in_pic_flag is equal to 0, uniform_tile_spacing_flag is signaled for indicating whether tile size is uniform or not.
+In VVC WD 6 [1], if single_tile_in_pic_flag is equal to 0, uniform_tile_spacing_flag is signaled for indicating whether tile shape is uniform or not.

 The uniform_tile_spacing_flag is set equal to 1 when all of tile widths are same and tile heights are same except the tiles located at boundaries of bottom and left of picture.
-In the case that only one side of tile size is equal, of which example is shown in the 6K effective ERP and CMP schemes that are described in OMAF clauses D.6.3 and D.6.4 with using a different picture aspect ratio (respectively) [2]. it is regarded as a non-uniform tile structure in the current WD.
+Figure 1 is the general case of 6K effective ERP and CMP schemes that are described in OMAF clauses D.6.3 and D.6.4 [2].
+Figure 1a and 1c are the cases that only one side of tile shape (tile height) is equal .In current WD, Figure 1a and 1c are regarded as a non-uniform tile structure.

-For constructing more intuitive syntax in tile and saving signaling bits in the case that one side of tile size is uniform, we propose to indicate separately the uniformity horizontal and vertical tile size.
+For constructing more intuitive syntax in tile and saving signaling bits in the case that one side of tile size is uniform, we propose to indicate separately the uniformity of horizontal and vertical tile shape.
 In other words, it is proposed to signal whether the tile widths are the same or the tile heights are the same by replacing the syntax elements of uniform_tile_spacing_flag with two syntax elements of uniform_tile_row_spacing_flag and uniform_tile_col_spacing_flag as shown in the following syntax.

-When both tile width and tile height are uniform as shown in Figure 1b, the signaling of the proposed modification is inefficient, but overall it may be more efficient.
-With the HEVC-based viewport-dependent OMAF video profile, the case of one-side uniform tile structure would be one of the general cases as shown in Figure 1a and Figure 1c.
+When both tile width and tile height are uniform as shown in Figure 1b, the signaling of the proposed modification is inefficient, but overall it may be more efficient when diverse tile structure are considered.